geoffh1977/python-evernote-watcher/README.md

 ### Why write it as a docker image

-My entire home server setup is running Kubernetes, this includes services such as media, home automation, and even a Minecraft server for my kids.
+My entire home server setup is running on Docker, this includes services such as media, home automation, and even a Minecraft server for my kids.
 As such, putting the application in a docker image for my use case makes perfect sense.

-The SMB/CIFS drive which the scanned documents are written to is on a NAS.
-By mounting this path as NFS to a Kubernetes Pod, the sending of the files takes place seamlessly and the container is monitored by the Kubernetes orchestrator on my primary server to ensure it is up.

 ### How does the application actually work